 While the Biltmore House is a must-see, there are many fun things to do within the gates of the Estate.
 You can spend a full day (or two) exploring the beautiful gardens, hiking, biking, carriage rides, horseback riding and other outdoor adventures.
 Take a winery tour and enjoy fine dining in one of its many restaurants as well as shopping or live music in Antler Hill Village which stays open in the evenings.

 If you plan to see the Biltmore house on your visit, we can have the tickets waiting for you in your chalet.
-When you purchase tickets through our office they are $50 each, a $9-$19 discount off of the gate price; you can also avoid standing in lines and just drive to the gate to begin your visit.
+When you purchase tickets through our office they are $65 for a 2-day ticket, which is what Biltmore offers it’s lodging partners to sell.
+This is a discount off of the gate price at certain times of the year; however, we do suggest you check their website for more information.
+If you have questions, their office may be the best source of information.

 Tips for Visiting the Biltmore Estate